peter88213/yw2md/docs/usage.md

 #### Open a yWriter project

 - If no yWriter project is specified by dragging and dropping on the program icon, the latest project selected is preset.
-You can change it with **File > Open** or **Ctrl-o**.
+You can change it with **File > Open** or **Ctrl-O**.

 #### Convert

-Start file conversion by clicking on the **Run** *(Alt-R)*menu entry.
+Start file conversion by clicking on the **Run** *(Alt-R)* menu entry.
 The result will be indicated.

 #### Reverse direction

-You can reverse the conversion direction by clicking on the **Swap** *(Alt-S)*menu entry.
+You can reverse the conversion direction by clicking on the **Swap** *(Alt-S)* menu entry.
 The project name is the same, but the target file type changes.

 #### Close the ywriter project